HPAG — Current Students

 Medical schools are also very interested in what other people have to say about you.
 Specifically, how do your professors and employers evaluate your qualifications for medical school.
 The HPAG constructs a composite evaluation for all current Centre students applying to medical school.
-Most medical schools require a composite evaluation if the college or university has an advisory group.
-The composite evaluation is a collection of evaluations from science professors and non-science professors, staff members, coaches, or administrators.
+Most medical schools require a committee evaluation if the college or university has an advisory group.
+The committee evaluation is a collection of evaluations from science professors and non-science professors, staff members, coaches, or administrators.
 Usually the HPAG will solicit evaluations from five science professors and two non-science people.
 The evaluations cover academic potential, personal attributes, and professional promise.
-The HPAG also interviews all applicants and includes comments on the composite.
-(View the completed composite.)
-Centre’s composite evaluations are well-respected by medical schools because they present such a thorough and honest portrayal of the applicants.
+The HPAG also interviews all applicants and includes comments on the committee evaluation.
+(View a completed committee evaluation.)
+Centre’s committee evaluations are well-respected by medical schools because they present such a thorough and honest portrayal of the applicants.

 After reviewing all of your numbers, application materials, and composite evaluation, a medical school will determine if you should be granted an interview.
 Practice interviews with the HPAG or the career development office are essential preparations for the real thing.
 If you perform well in the interview you have a good chance at acceptance.

 Your Major is Not Important